MailTape/MailTape-v1/_posts/2020-10-04-Salarymen.md

 # MailTape's selection

 ## [Salarymen](https://salarymen.bandcamp.com/) – Runaway
-Sarah: **"**The movement on this track is contagious, the piano flourish at the beginning is such a great introduction into the groove.
+Sarah: **"**The piano flourish is such a great introduction into the vibrant on the track.
 The balance of male and female vocals that Salarymen play on is magical and dynamic.
-Their use of retro synths and analogs (which, according to the band, are so wonderful but so fragile) make for a distinct spirit in their recordnings.
-There's also a natural feel to this release that breaks camp from the overly poolished quality we hear in so much music tooday.
+Their use of retro synths and analogs (which, according to the band, are so wonderful but so fragile) make for a distinct spirit in their recordings.
+There's a natural feel to this release that breaks camp from the overly polished quality we hear in so much music tooday.
 Not only was this authenticity the goal of Salarymen, it's also part of their striking charm.
-Listening to the guitar at the end had me dancing around my bedroom, the energy here is absolutely captivating :)**"**
+Listening to the guitar at the end had me dancing around my bedroom, the energy here is absolutely contagious :)**"**

 ## [Caitlin Harnett & The Pony Boys](https://www.facebook.com/hiigenevieve/) – Make You Feel Blue
-Sarah: **"**Salarymen introduced me to this song, and I've loved it for the past couple of months.
+Sarah: **"**Salarymen introduced me to this song, and I've been in love with it for the past couple of months.
 Caitlin Harnett & The Pony Boys bring country influences to the Australian stage, infusing their music with vibrant, nostalgic energy.**"**

 ## [Laraaji](https://fengsuave.bandcamp.com/) – Laws of Manifestation
 Sarah: **"**I listen to this song every morning.**"**